Photography Fees, Rates & Prices in Singapore

 This is the reason for you to engage the photographer after all.
 Trusting in his vale and skill is crucial for him to find creative ways to take the photos, including the angles and settings he thinks is best for every photograph.

 The most basic camera equipment for an event shoot like Canon 6D (lightest full frame camera), Canon 24-70mm F2.8L ii (sharpest and most versatile lens), Canon 600 EX-RT (powerful and user-friendly flash) together with other flash diffuser and lens filter weigh around 2kg in total.
 Imagine yourself holding them for hours.
 This is also the reason why some photographers injure their hands.
 Professional photographers are likely to carry extra gears and accessories with them for emergency purposes.
-Everything will probably weigh over 10kg in total.
+Everything will easily weigh over 10kg in total.
+For portrait and other shoots that require lighting setup, the total weight of the equipment can go beyond 20kg.

 Photographers snap photographs at their own time and rate.
-Some experienced photographers may only aim for the important moments while some will enthusiastically go for every moment.
-If you need someone like the latter, you may need to compensate him more for his effort.
+Some experienced photographers may only aim for the important moments while some will enthusiastically go for every moment (documentary style).
+If you need someone like the latter, you may need to compensate him more for his effort; that is the reason why some experienced photographers are charging lower rates.

 Backing up raw photographs